SolanaO/Elements-of-Machine-Learning/README.md

-# mlen_udacity
+# Machine Learning Nanodegree

-My projects required for the Machine Learning Engineer Nanodegree from Udacity.
+Projects required for the Machine Learning Engineer Nanodegree from Udacity.
+The program teaches you how to build machine learning models and apply them to data sets in fields like finance, healthcare, education, and more.
+This is an one term program spread over 6 months.

-Projects – Machine Learning Nanodegree

 Introductory Project: Exploring the Titanic Survival Data